streamlit/docs/content/deploy/community-cloud/get-started/explore-your-workspace.md

 <Note>

-Once a user is added to a repository on GitHub, it will take at most 15 minutes before they can deploy or manage the app on Community Cloud.
+When a user is added to a repository on GitHub, it will take at most 15 minutes before they can deploy or manage the app on Community Cloud.
 If a user is removed from a repository on GitHub, it will take at most 15 minutes before their permission to manage the app from that repository is revoked.

 </Note>